prasanna7401/Databricks_PAT-Generation/README.md

 ## Introduction
 Azure DevOps pipeline to CREATE and LIST Personal Access Tokens (PAT) for Databricks.
-The PAT will be jenerated based on the access provided to the below Service principals.
+The PAT will be generated based on the access provided to the service principals below.

 `Average run time: 2 mins`